-This DVD actually contains both color and black-and-white films (but the majority of the films are in color) and consists of three sections:
+This DVD actually contains both color and black-and-white films (but the the last film is in color) and consists of three sections:

 1. This part deals with life on the farms and estates of Germany during the 1930s, especially in those parts of the Reich, which were lost to Germany after the Second World War and annexed by Poland and Czechoslovakia.
 In these films, the hard life of the German peasant is shown during the harvest season and presents an accurate picture of what it was like to live on a German agricultural estate in the "new Germany";